Bedside Therapeutic Music

 Spiritual and Pastoral Care

 WVU Medicine offers a full-range of pastoral care and spiritual care support services for patients and their family members, regardless of faith group or belief.
 Chaplains are available 24 hours a day, seven days a week.
 Chaplains can also help by contacting spiritual and religious leaders in the community for patients and family members.
-If you or a family member wishes to access Spiritual Care Department Services, please tell your nurse or call our office at 304-598-4185.
+If you or a family member wishes to access Spiritual Care Department services, please tell your nurse or call 304-598-4185.

 Our pet therapy program offers an avenue for patients to feel comfort and companionship during their hospital stay.
 Pet therapy can help improve a patient’s mood and provide a needed distraction.